lax1dude/eaglercraft-motd-1.8/README.md

-### THIS IS A BUNGEE PLUGIN!
-Install in 'bungee_command/plugins' not 'bukkit_command/plugins'

-# EaglerMOTD
+# EaglerMOTD for EaglercraftXBungee 1.8

-### This plugin can add animated MOTDs to your Eaglercraft server
+### This plugin can add animated MOTDs to your EaglercraftXBungee server

+### This is a port of the EaglerMOTD plugin for 1.5.2, it is fully compatible with old 1.5.2 config files.

+### WARNING: EaglercraftXBungee version 1.2.0 and EaglercraftX 1.8 u30 are required for this plugin to work properly!

 ![EaglerMOTD Sample](https://i.gyazo.com/4e0105720c866990c82b221fe82f7cc9.gif)